 Brain tumors are the leading cause of cancer-related deaths in children.
 Our researchers are steadfastly working to change that.
-Established by our key contributors, the Ohlfest Brain Tumor Lab at the University of Minnesota works to understand, treat, and cure brain tumors.
+Established by our key contributors, the Brain Tumor Program at the University of Minnesota works to understand, treat, and cure brain tumors.
 It is actively investigating new, safer therapies, including:

 Drug delivery into the brain is difficult because of the blood-brain barrier.
 Work is being done to deliver therapeutic drugs directly into a brain tumor behind the blood-brain barrier through hollow fiber catheters.
 A second approach involves efflux inhibitors that temporarily suspend this barrier response.

 Work is underway in areas of gene discovery, stem cell biology, and mouse models.
 A gene manipulation tool called “Sleeping Beauty” enables scientists to find genetic fingerprints in each tumor to uncover what causes a cell to initiate cancer.

 Proteins secreted by cells stimulate an anti-tumor immune response that either inhibits the tumor cell growth itself or hinders the growth of blood vessels that support the tumor.

 Small Molecule Drug Therapy

 Receptor tyrosine kinases, which are expressed at high levels by brain tumor cells, also signal the tumors to grow.
 Inhibitors in combination with other therapies can be used to attack brain tumor cells.